aws-samples/gitlab-for-eks/content/020_gitlab_integrated_eks/022_prepare_gitlab_group_and_runner.md

    5. For Who will be using GitLab select **My company or team** for groups or **Just me** for individual learning.
    6. *Click* **Start your free trial**.

-## Add Participants to classgroup

-> **Scenarios:** Instructor-Led

-{{< admonition type=warning title="Warning" open=true >}}

-Participant account provisioning will vary depending on the type of GitLab instance being used for participants.
-On GitLab.com SaaS, it can be as simple as having participants register for a free account and sending you their GitLab User Name.
-If in a self-managed GitLab instance or a GitLab.com SaaS company namespace, participants may already have accounts associated with your organization.
-This is unnecessary if you are doing the training self-paced for yourself.

-{{< /admonition >}}

-1. While in  'classgroup', *Click* **Group information > Members**

-2. Near the upper right of the page, *Click* **Invite members** (button)

-3. For each member start typing their GitLab user name or the email it is registered under and select it.

-4. For ‘Select a role’ *Select* **Maintainer**

-5. *Click* **Invite**

-6. You can return to this Invite page as many times as needed to get everyone added.

 ## Configure an HA Scaled GitLab Runner Hosted in AWS

 > **Keyboard Time**: 5 mins, **Automation Wait Time**: 20 mins